- What Is a Fever?

 - Recurrent, persistent, or chronic fever in adults may accompany immune-deficient fever of unknown origin (FUO), also known as neutropenic FUO, and HIV-associated FUO, as well as many other infectious conditions.
 Adults should see their doctors if they develop a recurrent fever.

 How do health care professionals diagnose a fever?

-- Different tests may be done by a doctor, such a blood and imaging tests, to determine the cause of a fever and if the cause of the fever needs to be treated.
+- Different tests may be done by a doctor, such as blood and imaging tests, to determine the cause of the fever and if the cause of the fever needs to be treated.